HariSekhon/Knowledge-Base/devops-bash-tools.md

 make
 ```

-OR individual install only the individual bits you need for a specific script you want to run:
+OR install only the individual bits you need for a specific script you want to run:

 ```shell
 install/install_aws_cli.sh